Which programming language should I learn?

 Even more so than in other disciplines, you need the attitude “if at first I don’t succeed …”, and coding is the perfect playground for experimentation and trial.

 The Python programming language is relatively easy to learn and versatile.
 It’s being used to teach introductory computer science in many universities.
 However, like most language, there’s spelling, punctuation and grammar to get right.
+There is an excellent overview of introductory learning resources for Python at The Hitchhiker’s Guide to Python.

 Here is a list of some popular and widely-used programmig languages: